chaoticgd/wrench/README.md

 	Omitting `--config Release` will build the project in Debug configuration, *which disables optimizations*.
 	Note that PDBs will be generated into each target's `[...].dir` subfolder as `vc[...].pdb` instead of the `bin` directory when building in Release configuration.

-Recommended: You should have a valid git executable file in your path so that the build can identify its version number and commit hash.